Did Prigozhin die - or was Prigozhin murdered?

 “Usually Rosaviatsia takes much longer to do this.
 After plane crashes, passenger lists are officially confirmed only after several hours.
 Usually they wait two or three hours, double-checking everything.
 But here the information is available in a couple of minutes.

-Between the first official report of the Ministry of Emergency Situations about the crash of the aircraft and confirmation that Prigozhin on board, three minutes passed: the first appeared at 19:57, and the second – exactly at 20:00″, – writes “Verstka”.
+Between the first official report of the Ministry of Emergency Situations about the crash of the aircraft and confirmation that Prigozhin on board, three minutes passed: the first appeared at 19:57, and the second – exactly at 20:00,” “Verstka” writes.

-This is how the “PMC Wagner Centre” in St. Petersburg looks now, photo from social networks:
+This is how the “PMC Wagner Center” in St. Petersburg looks now, photo from social networks:

 Embraer Legacy 600 is considered reliable and safe